Digestive Disorders Are Common–but not Normal

 I did not have the best of diets, was under stress, and one day I felt the urgent need to use the bathroom.
 To my surprise and dismay, the bowl was filled with blood.
 I honestly thought I was dying, and bleeding to death.
-Luckily, the bleeding stopped, and I went to see a medical doctor who diagnosed me with ulcerative colitis and prescribed a bland diet and medication.
+Soon afterward I went to see a medical doctor who diagnosed me with ulcerative colitis.
+Ulcerative colitis is a severe autoimmune digestive disorders.
+The doctor prescribed a bland diet and medication.
 It seemed to send the ulcerative colitis into remission, but I still felt sick, and would suffer flareups intermittently over the next four years.

 When I got back home to Rochester, New York, I experienced fatigue, bloating, indigestion, and bloody stools.
 I went in for a surgery for an ingrown toenail, and my foot was so infected, that the doctor had to give me an antibiotic before he would perform the surgery.
 That night, I spiked a fever of 105°.
-Yes, you read that right, A fever at 105° at an age of 21.
+Yes, you read that right, A fever at 105° at the age of 21.
 Anybody in the medical field knows that a fever that high, at that age, is extremely dangerous.
-Since, as a student, I did not have health insurance, my mother-in-law put me in a bathtub filled with ice cubes to get my temperature down.
+As a student I did not have health insurance, so my mother-in-law put me in a bathtub filled with ice cubes to get my temperature down.
 I was so delirious that I believed her when she told me that it was warm water, and I got in.
 Slowly, sitting in a bathtub full of ice cubes, my temperature came down.

 When I got to chiropractic school, I thought for sure that someone there would figure out why I had chronic pain in my left low back, had gained 10 inches on my waist, had chronic fatigue, and had developed acne (something I had never had before).
 I went to five clinicians, the dean of clinics, the president of the school, and multiple other doctors for advice over the next three years.
 At the end, I came to the conclusion that no one could help me.
 At 24 years of age, I was crippled in pain, was fatigued, had a chronic indigestion and ulcerative colitis.
 I had that growing anxiety and depression about my failing health, and I was in quite a pickle.
-Little did I know though, my luck was about to change – yay!
+But my luck was about to change – yay!

-You see, one of my friends told me about a book called “The Zone” by Dr. Barry Sears, which talks about blood sugar disturbances and the foods that cause them.
-This book deeply resonated with me, and I realized that when I ate the foods that he cautioned against, I didn’t feel good, my bloating and gas acted up, and so did my pain.
+One of my friends told me about a book called “The Zone” by Dr. Barry Sears, which talks about blood sugar disturbances and the foods that cause them.
+This book deeply resonated with me.
+I realized that when I ate the foods that he cautioned against, I didn’t feel good, my bloating and gas acted up, and so did my pain.
 I decided to try the diet that he recommended, which is very much like the diet that I recommend now to people, the Paleo diet.

 When I got out into practice as a chiropractor, I thought I was the only one who needed a serious diet change.
 But I noticed something curious.
 Only about 50% of my patients responded miraculously to my chiropractic adjustments, feeling better quickly.
-The other 50% either got better slowly, or did not get better at all.
-When I asked them about their diet, I found that most of them were eating things that they should not be eating, that were affecting their digestion and keeping them from improving.
+In contrast, the other 50% either got better slowly, or did not get better at all.
+When I asked them about their diet, I found that most of them were eating things that they should not be eating.
+As a result these poor-quality foods were affecting their digestion and keeping them from improving.

 Over the years now and beginning with my own case, I have seen many people with digestive disorders.

-Two-Infections.
-It should be pretty obvious that using a blood test to diagnose an infection in the digestive tract is a FAIL!
-Now blood tests will show evidence of infection if looking at functional blood chemistry versus laboratory reference ranges, but we have found that a combination of Nutrition Response Testing and stool tests evaluate best for infections in the bowel and digestive tract so that they can be dealt with properly with the right diet and supplements.
-Three-Heavy Metals.
-We are constantly being bombarded with many types of chemicals and heavy metals in our environment.
-Never mind the fact that most of us are exposed to lead because we used to use lead paint, and are exposed to it even today in certain environmental toxins.
-We’ve been exposed to mercury through mercury fillings, vaccinations, and eating predatory fish, or have used aluminum cookware.
-This is just a short list of heavy metals found in and around us all day every day.
 Because of this bombardment with heavy metals and chemicals, our body in its infinite wisdom has a natural detoxification mechanism.
 It excretes chemical toxins and heavy metals into our digestive tract for us to poop and pee out!
-What our body does not know is that we don’t have the best diet anymore and our immune system and digestion tract are under chronic stress from poor diet and emotional stress, and therefore our bowel function is not what it used to be!
+But what our body does not know is that we don’t have the best diet anymore and our immune system and digestion tract are under chronic stress from poor diet and emotional stress.
+Therefore our bowel function is not what it used to be!
 Guess what this error in detoxification results in?

 Recently I had another patient come to see me because of infertility.
 She had been trying for four years to become pregnant, and had even tried hormonal therapy and IVF to no avail.
 She said in passing that she also had ulcerative colitis.
 Knowing that autoimmune disease often inhibits fertility, I put her on the right diet and found that she had hypothalamus weakness, which is the primary organ in charge of the hormonal axis that controls digestion.
 Within five weeks, not only did she become pregnant, but she also states that her ulcerative colitis does not bother her anymore either.
 As you can see, digestive trouble can be fixed.
 It’s a matter of identifying the food allergens, toxins, immune system challenges, and then supporting the gut with the proper nutritional and organ support so it can heal.

 Read more about Digestive Disorders